rbdm/8755-project/README.md

 5. Move Global-checkpoints.zip to `./Global directory`, then extract it

+### Prepare dataset
+1. Legacy-Large dataset can be downloaded from [here](https://drive.google.com/drive/folders/1nT7nfzqYbrffRwJWhdGFsGjH_wi6w-Pd?usp=sharing), at `Dataset` folder.

+2. Alternatively, both training dataset and test dataset (legacy images) can be prepared by:
+    - Run `image_scraper.ipynb`
+    - Download ImageNet dataset from [here](http://image-net.org/download-images) for training
+    - Run `preprocess.ipynb` to resize test images and create BW images

 ### Colorization
-1. Training dataset and test dataset (legacy images) can be prepared by:
-    - Download test dataset with `image_scraper.ipynb`
-    - Download ImageNet dataset from [here](http://image-net.org/download-images) for training
-    - Run preprocess.ipynb to resize test images and create BW images

-2. Best results for running and fine tuning DeOldify colorization model can be viewed by running inference using `Colorizer_GANFineTune_bestmodel.pth`.
+1. Best results for running and fine tuning DeOldify colorization model can be viewed by running inference using `Colorizer_GANFineTune_bestmodel.pth`.
 Example inference is shown in `colorize_test.ipynb`

-3. Results for MSGAN training can be viewed by running the `MSGAN_training.ipynb` file
+2. Results for MSGAN training can be viewed by running the `MSGAN_training.ipynb` file

 ### Joint with other restoration
 The adopted final pipeline consists of preprocessing using Wan et al's (2020) method from [here](https://github.com/microsoft/Bringing-Old-Photos-Back-to-Life/tree/master/Global) and feeding the result to the colorization model.